nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.3 Listing all tasks : `list`

-Shows a list of all tasks in Task Manager.
+Shows a list of all tasks in DoOrDie.
 Able to filter by type of task (task), or based on status of task such as completed or outstanding.

 Format: `list [TYPE]`